ECP-VeloC/VELOC/docs/api.rst

 ::

 int VELOC_Restart_test (
-     OUT int * flag
+   IN const char *name,
+   IN int version
  )

 .. _arguments-9:

 ARGUMENTS
 '''''''''

--  **flag**: Indicates whether VELOC has loaded a checkpoint for the application to read upon restart.
+- **name** : label of the checkpoint
+- **version** : maximum version to look for

 .. _description-10:

 DESCRIPTION
 '''''''''''

-The parameter ``flag`` is set to 1 if VELOC has loaded a checkpoint, and it is set to 0 otherwise (i.e., there is no checkpoint so the application is starting from the beginning).

-This routine allows the user to check if the VELOC library is in a recovery/restart mode or in a normal-mode.
+The paramater ``name'' is the label of the checkpoint.
+There parameter ``version'' is the maximum version to look for.

+This routine determines whether an application can restart from a previous checkpoint.

 It is collective across the set of processes in the job.
 Within an MPI application, it must be called collectively by all processes within